 Browsing & Adding Versions / Revisions

-At the top of the Markup Comments panel will be a dropdown menu (as indicated below).
+Alternatively, at the top of the Markup Comments panel will be a dropdown menu (as indicated below).
 Depending on whether your request is a Publish Approval or Feedback Request, this will say Revisions or Versions respectively.
 You can click on this dropdown to view a list of Revisions / Versions that are applicable to your Request.

 Clicking on a Revision / Version in the dropdown will load that Version of the file and it's respective comments.

 An Add button will also appear at the bottom of this dropdown (pictured below), allowing you to Add a new Version / Revision within the Request.
 This means that you will be able to make the changes requested in the Markup Comments and upload the updated file, without having to begin a new request.

 This will only be available in certain scenarios, most importantly it will only appear when the Request is in Pending.
 You can read more about this feature here.